Hawkling/flaklypa-pc-preservation/README.md

     * FGPGULL2.mdf (CD2 Svart, black)
     * FGPGULL1.mdf (CD1 Hvit, white) again.
 2. Update with `FGPGOLD_UPD12.exe` – [FlåklypaFix for all updates](https://sites.google.com/view/flaklypafix/).
-3. Replace `FGP.exe` in `C:\Program Files (x86)\Flåklypa Grand Prix` with the modern compatibility executable included in this repository.
+3. Replace `FGP.exe` in `C:\Program Files (x86)\Flåklypa Grand Prix` with the modern compatibility executable included in this repository or in the archive itself.
 Create a desktop shortcut if desired.

 > **Basic installation complete.
 You can play now.**
 >